WELCOME TO

 For the

-become one of our favorites throughout the course of each season.
+it has become one of our favorites throughout the course of each

 The two